wso2-attic/ballerina-integrator/README.md

 The `travel_agency_service.bal` file provides travel agency service, which consumes the other three services, and arranges a complete tour for the requested user.

-Once you created your package structure, go to the sample src directory and run the following command to initialize your Ballerina project.
+Once you created your package structure, go to the guides directory and run the following command to initialize your Ballerina project.

 ```bash
   $ballerina init